zurichat/zc_plugin_channels/README.md

 ## **Project Description**

 The Channel Plugin is a part of the Zuri Chat Project which is a clone of the Slack Repository.
-This adds the feature of having organizes conversations into dedicated spaces called channels.
+This adds the feature of having organized conversations in dedicated spaces called channels.

-**_Channels help to provide :_**
+**_Benefits of Channels :_**

 - Channels bring order and clarity to work — you can create them for any project, topic, or team
 - They provide an organised, focused and centeral space for members to have conversations, share files and information.